Tinkerforge/doc/en/source/Hardware/Bricklets/Barometer.rst

 |test_connect|.

 |test_tab|
-If everything went as expected you can now see the air pressure in mbar and a graph that shows the air pressure over time.
+If everything went as expected you can now see the air pressure in hPa and a graph that shows the air pressure over time.

 .. image:: /Images/Bricklets/bricklet_barometer_brickv.jpg